 Cotswold clothes & accessories gifts

 Craftsman Kingsley Leather makes beautiful handmade leather gifts from his studio in Cheltenham which are built to last.
-His online shop has a range of belts, wallets, cardholders, keychains and personalised initial cufflinks (£55), made using antique leather.
+His online shop has a range of belts, wallets, cardholders, keychains and personalised initial cufflinks (£50), made using antique leather.

-Cotswold kid’s gifts
+Cotswold gifts for kids

 Cotswold experience gifts

-If you’re looking for a way to support businesses been hit by 2020’s restrictions, why not buy an experience gift voucher so there’s something to look forward to for 2021?
+Rather than buying a physical gift, why not buy a unique Cotswold experience?
 Rob Gould, Cotswold Forager runs guided walks around the Cotswolds, helping people to reconnect with nature and discover the edible delights around us.
 Gift vouchers can be used towards public or private walks, and there are also Forage and Feast events where you cook what you find.

 Or for something a bit different, explore the skies above the Cotswolds with a stargazing night from Dark Sky Telescopes.
-Participants join an experienced astronomer on Cleeve Hill for an hour-long session with a large telescope which lets you see star systems, planets and galaxies.
+Participants join an experienced astronomer on Cleeve Hill for an hour-long session (£150) with a large telescope which lets you see star systems, planets and galaxies.